Bell Internet: 2010s: Lower caps and faster speeds

 On January 3, 2012, customer advocacy blog Stop The Cap! reported that Bell lowered its bandwidth caps in Ontario and Quebec by 10 GB for all new activations of its Fibe services, except for the Fibe 25 plan in Ontario which was lowered by 25 GB instead and Fibe 6 and 7 which remain unchanged.
-In May 2012, Bell launched new fiber-to-the-home (FTTH) plans and simplified its slower DSL plans.
+In May 2012, Bell launched new fibre-to-the-home (FTTH) plans and simplified its slower DSL plans.
 FTTH regions can now download and upload at symmetric speeds of up to 175 Mbit/s.
 The previous changes for lower bandwidth caps were reverted for the new Fibe 15/1 and Fibe 25/7 plans.
 The Fibe 5/1 plan replaced the older Essential, Essential Plus, Fibe 6 and Fibe 7 plans.
 The bandwidth cap for Fibe 5/1, however, was lowered from 25 GB to 15 GB.

 The Fibe 50/50 FTTH plan was removed from Bell's website by February 2013.
 In its place, a Fibe 50/10 FTTN plan was made available for the first time.
 During that same month, usage caps for the 15/10, 25/10 and 50/10 plans were lowered by 15, 25 and 75 GB respectively.
 February also saw the addition of an unlimited Internet usage add-on for Bell Internet.
 It costs $30/month and can be added to any residential plan.
 Those who subscribe to telephony (Bell Mobility or Bell Home Phone) and residential television (Bell Satellite TV or Bell Fibe TV) from Bell can obtain a $20/month discount on the unlimited Internet usage add-on.